fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.HDInsight/v1.1.4/New-AzureRmHDInsightMapReduceJobDefinition.md

 ```

 ## DESCRIPTION
-The **New-AzureRmHDInsightMapReduceJobDefinition** cmdlet defines a new MapReduce job for use with an azure_2 HDInsight cluster.
+The **New-AzureRmHDInsightMapReduceJobDefinition** cmdlet defines a new MapReduce job for use with an Azure HDInsight cluster.

 ## EXAMPLES